 Counseling or Coaching here is practical, effective, and user-friendly.
 Let’s get to it.CONNECT

 Do you LOVE knowing what’s behind a method and where it came from?
 Keep reading.

 Whole Human Therapy or WHaT Therapy includes these basic tenets:

 1. Everyone has a personality that favors living most strongly from an identification with one of these three zones:

 - or Body (instincts and impulses)

-Knowing what is one’s first, second, and third strength reveals tendencies in movement and processing and makes it possible for client and therapist together to choose the most effective approach to therapy.
-No matter how a person is made, if therapist and client deeply understand the client, it is possible to choose methods that are an effective fit.
+Knowing what is one’s first, second, and third strength reveals tendencies in movement, processing, and core issues.
+This makes it possible for client and therapist to choose the most effective skills.

 3. Acceptance of one’s humanity is key to lasting well-being.
-You are human.
-Find out what that means.
-Don’t fight it.
-Put energy where it will do the most good for your overall health.
-Growth in the GBO does not make the personality go away, it does not kill the ego, does not balance or integrate thoughts, feelings, and emotions.
+Growth in the GBO does not make the personality go away, it does not kill the ego, does not merely balance or integrate thoughts, feelings, and emotions.
 It does not remove character defects, but accepts them as part of what makes us human and adopts a way to live to one’s highest potential despite, and sometimes because of them.
 This acceptance is central to lasting well-being.

 Where did this come from?
 (Show me the roots!)